Missions, Visions, and Values

 History

 Graduate study at UF existed while the University was still on its Lake City campus.
 However, the first graduate degrees, two Master of Arts with a major in English, were awarded on the Gainesville campus in 1906.
 The first Master of Science was awarded in 1908, with a major in entomology.
 The first programs leading to the Ph.D. were approved in 1930, and the first degrees were awarded in 1934, one with a major in chemistry and the other with a major in pharmacy.
 The first Ed.D. was awarded in 1948.
 Graduate study has grown phenomenally at UF.
 In 1930, 33 degrees were awarded in 12 fields.
 In 1940, 66 degrees were awarded in 16 fields.
-In 2020-2021, UF awarded 4,734 graduate degrees in more than 146 fields, including 710 Ph.D. degrees.
+Over the 2022-2023 academic year, UF awarded 6405 graduate degrees in more than 235 fields, including 746 Ph.D. degrees.

 UF Graduate School Deans and Years of Service